 But, most importantly, she moved beyond the gestures, asking the bereaved what her authorities may want to do as opposed to deciding on their behalf how sources are allocated.
 “Our time is in an effort to determine,” she informed them.

 Then she proceeded to cope with different international leaders via announcing: “There are a few things we want to confront together as leaders internationally.”
-She particularly noted social media and broached the topic of law.
+She particularly noted and broached the topic of law.
 “We cannot, as an instance, allow a number of the demanding situations we face with social media to be handled on a case-via-case foundation,” she said, worrying that tech platforms take responsibility.

 In a pointed observation to Trump while he known as to console her and provide assistance, she asked simplest for “sympathy and love for all Muslim groups”.
 And on the equal time as she disowned the suspected attacker, she also attempted to reverse the narrative that it changed into immigrants, or outsiders, who agitate white natives into restiveness.
 She seemed to cover all of the issues that many Muslims privately and publicly counseled in opposition to, the complacency approximately hate speech on-line, the lassitude whilst it came to confronting Islamophobia head on, and the wedding among Muslim-bashing, racism and anti-immigration.